Magisk-Modules-Alt-Repo/chroot-distro/README.md

 ### Careful
 Before running chroot-distro:
-* Always Backup your important files
+* Always backup your important files
-* Always Backup your system partitions
+* Always backup your system partitions

 ### Remember
 This warning applies to all root-level operations, not just chroot-distro.